Robert the Bruce: Murder of John Comyn

 Bruce, like all his family, had a complete belief in his right to the throne.
 His ambition was further thwarted by John Comyn, who supported John Balliol.
 Comyn was the most powerful noble in Scotland and was related to many other powerful nobles both within Scotland and England, including relatives that held the earldoms of Buchan, Mar, Ross, Fife, Angus, Dunbar, and Strathearn; the Lordships of Kilbride, Kirkintilloch, Lenzie, Bedrule, and Scraesburgh; and sheriffdoms in Banff, Dingwall, Wigtown, and Aberdeen.
 He also had a powerful claim to the Scottish throne through his descent from Donald III on his father's side and David I on his mother's side.
 Comyn was the nephew of John Balliol.

 According to Barbour and Fordoun, in the late summer of 1305, in a secret agreement sworn, signed, and sealed, John Comyn agreed to forfeit his claim to the Scottish throne in favour of Robert Bruce upon receipt of the Bruce lands in Scotland should an uprising occur led by Bruce.
 Whether the details of the agreement with Comyn are correct or not, King Edward moved to arrest Bruce while Bruce was still at the English court.
 Ralph de Monthermer learned of Edward's intention and warned Bruce by sending him twelve pence and a pair of spurs.
 Bruce took the hint, and he and a squire fled the English court during the night.
-They made their way quickly for Scotland.
+They made their way quickly to Scotland.

 According to Barbour, Comyn betrayed his agreement with Bruce to King Edward I, and when Bruce arranged a meeting for 10 February 1306 with Comyn in the Chapel of Greyfriars Monastery in Dumfries and accused him of treachery, they came to blows.
 Bruce stabbed Comyn before the high altar.
 The Scotichronicon says that on being told that Comyn had survived the attack and was being treated, two of Bruce's supporters, Roger de Kirkpatrick (uttering the words "I mak siccar" ("I make sure")) and John Lindsay, went back into the church and finished Bruce's work.
 Barbour, however, tells no such story.
-The Flores Historiarum which was written c.
-1307 says Bruce and Comyn disagreed and Bruce drew his sword and struck Comyn over the head.
+The Flores Historiarum, which was written c.
+1307, says Bruce and Comyn disagreed and Bruce drew his sword and struck Comyn over the head.
 Bruce supporters then ran up and stabbed Comyn with their swords.
 Bruce asserted his claim to the Scottish crown and began his campaign by force for the independence of Scotland.

-Bruce and his party then attacked Dumfries Castle where the English garrison surrendered.
+Bruce and his party then attacked Dumfries Castle, where the English garrison surrendered.
 Bruce hurried from Dumfries to Glasgow, where his friend and supporter Bishop Robert Wishart granted him absolution and subsequently adjured the clergy throughout the land to rally to Bruce.
 Nonetheless, Bruce was excommunicated for this crime.